clifford2/nginx-demo-container/README.md

 ## License & Disclaimer

-This code is shared under the BSD 2-Clause "Simplified" License.
+This code is shared under the MIT No Attribution License.
 It is provided *AS IS*, without warranty of any kind.
-See [`LICENSES/BSD-2-Clause.txt`](LICENSES/BSD-2-Clause.txt) for the full license text and disclaimer.
+See [`LICENSES/MIT-0.txt`](LICENSES/MIT-0.txt) for the full license text and disclaimer.

 ## Security